Deterministic Quantum Search for Arbitrary Initial Success Probabilities: Algorithmic Framework

 Solving for $\phi$, we get:

-Thus, the $auxiliary$ qubit is initialized with $R_y(\phi)$ gate using the angle from Eqn. \ref{eq: theta}.
-The overall flow of this deterministic search algorithm is as follows: \begin{enumerate}[Roman] \item[Step 1:] Determine the number of iterations ($k$) using the given initial success probability ($p$), as per Eqn. \ref{eq:k}. \item[Step 2:] If $k$ is a natural number, set $k' = k$ and proceed directly to Step 8. \item[Step 3:] (If $k$ is not a natural number) : Calculate the number of iterations, $k'$, based on the value of $k$, using Eqn. \ref{eq: k_and_kexact}. \item[Step 4:] Compute the new required initial success probability ($p'$) using Eqn. \ref{eq: k_dash_p_dash}. \item[Step 5:] Find the angle of rotation ($\phi$) for the $R_y$ operator from Eqn. \ref{eq: theta}. \item[Step 6:] Introduce an $auxiliary$ qubit into the existing Grover's or amplitude amplification algorithm and initialize it with $R_y(\phi)$ gate using the angle $\phi$. \item[Step 7:] Modify the existing oracle by adding a control from the $auxiliary$ qubit, ensuring that it marks target states only when the $auxiliary$ qubit is in state $|0\rangle$ (as per Eqn. \ref{eq: target_new}). \item[Step 8:] Apply the oracle to mark the target states. \item[Step 9:] Apply the diffusion operator to increase the amplitude of the marked states. \item[Step 10:] Repeat Step 8 and Step 9, $k'$ times. \item[Step 11:] Measure the final state to obtain one of the target states with certainty. \end{enumerate} The algorithmic representation of the deterministic quantum search is shown in Algorithm \ref{algo1}:\\
+\\ Thus, the $ancilla$ qubit is initialized with $R_y(\phi)$ gate using the angle from Eqn. \ref{eq: theta}.\\ The overall flow of this deterministic search algorithm is as follows: \begin{description}[ font=\normalfont, labelwidth=4em, leftmargin=4em, labelsep=0em ] \item[Step 01:] Determine the number of iterations ($k$) using the given initial success probability ($p$), as per Eqn. \ref{eq:k}. \item[Step 02:] If $k$ is a natural number, set $k' = k$ and proceed directly to Step 8. \item[Step 03:] (If $k$ is not a natural number) : Calculate the number of iterations, $k'$, based on the value of $k$, using Eqn. \ref{eq: k_and_kexact}. \item[Step 04:] Compute the new required initial success probability ($p'$) using Eqn. \ref{eq: k_dash_p_dash}. \item[Step 05:] Find the angle of rotation ($\phi$) for the $R_y$ operator from Eqn. \ref{eq: theta}. \item[Step 06:] Initialize the $ancilla$ qubit in superposition with $R_y(\phi)$ gate using the angle $\phi$. \item[Step 07:] Apply a controlled invocation of the oracle conditioned on the ancilla qubit. \item[Step 08:] Apply the diffusion operator to increase the amplitude of the marked states. \item[Step 09:] Repeat Step 07 and Step 08, $k'$ times. \item[Step 10:] Measure the final state to obtain one of the target states with certainty. \end{description} In the algorithmic sequence outlined above, the construction of the controlled oracle required for Step 07 is achieved by applying external gates to the $ancilla$ qubit while strictly treating the standard oracle as an unobservable black box.
+By applying specific single qubit operations, Pauli-$X$ and Hadamard gates to the $ancilla$ qubit immediately before and after the standard oracle query, the required phase kickback is conditionally triggered exclusively when the $ancilla$ is in the $|0\rangle$ state.
+This approach shows that the required controlled oracle operation can be achieved without modifying or accessing the internal structure of the oracle.
+The mathematical proof demonstrating the exact working of this controlled oracle achieved through external configuration is detailed in Appendix \ref{secA2}.

+A generic circuit layout of the deterministic quantum search algorithm is presented in Fig. \ref{fig:deterministic_circuit}.
+The circuit comprises three principal components: (i) initialization of the $ancilla$ qubit using an $R_y(\phi)$ rotation (ii) an oracle that marks the new target state $|0\rangle \otimes |\Psi_{\text{target}}\rangle$ and (iii) a diffusion operator.
+The oracle and the diffusion operators are applied $k'$ times to achieve deterministic amplification of the target state.